yejinannachoi/yejinannachoi.github.io/shark-tank-deal-prediction.md

         <li>shark5 - the name of the 5th shark</li>
         <li>title - the name of the company</li>
         <li>episode_season - the episode and season of the show</li>
-        <li><strong>multiple_entrepreneurs</strong> - whether or not there are multiple entrepreneurs, can impact the company’s leadership structure and decision-making process</li>
     </ul>
 </div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 40px;"><em>Bolded variables were used for classification tasks, while the rest were excluded due to their lack of relevance to the target variable.</em></div>